This article may contain links from our affiliate partners. Please read how we make money!

 4. 10” Stone Derived Granite Frying Pan

-Call us vain, but our article would be amiss without featuring a pan that was super pretty!
+Call us vain, but my article would be amiss without featuring a copper pan that was super pretty!

-It’s no surprise that this 10” Stone Derived Granite Frying Pan red-speckled beauty made our Top 5 – and not just for it’s looks.
+It’s no surprise that this 10” Stone Derived Granite Frying Pan red-speckled beauty made my Top 5 for cooking steak – and not just for it’s looks.
+Its smooth cooking surface lets you achieve an evenly cooked steak due to high heat searing.

-The interior of the pan is made out of durable heavy-gauge die-cast aluminum, with a magnetized base for use with rapid heat transfer induction stoves.
-It sports patented Thermo Spot technology, which allows an even heat base and features anti-warping.
+Compared to a cast iron frying pan, the interior of this non-stick pan is made out of durable heavy-gauge die-cast aluminum core, with a magnetized base for use with rapid heat transfer induction stoves.
+It sports patented Thermo Spot technology, which allows an even heat distribution base and features anti-warping for cooking.

-It has a superior and longer lasting nonstick coating.
-Furthermore, it achieves that non-stick coating perfection without all those nasty chemicals rumoured to be released from other non-stick cookware surfaces.
+In contrast to a cast iron skillet pans, this pan has a superior and longer lasting nonstick coating for heat conductivity.
+Furthermore, this frying pan achieves that non-stick coating perfection without all those nasty chemicals rumoured to be released from other non-stick cookware surfaces.

-We also love the ergonomic wooden handle, which is comfortable to grip and stays cool during cooking.
+I also love the ergonomic wooden handle, which is comfortable to grip and stays cool when cooking steak.

 Pros